-The center has also been home to award winning Africa’s first TV puppet satire show XYZ that caught regional attention for its daring take on the political class.
-Everything from rehearsals to filming of the show is done at the center.
+The center has also been home to award-winning Africa’s first TV puppet satire show XYZ that caught regional attention for its daring take on the political class.
+Everything from rehearsals to the filming of the show is done at the center.

 Such a multidisciplinary feature of creative art that allows the freedom of expression through modern techniques has caught the eye of the international community.
 Institutions like Ford Foundation, the British Council and the Kingdom of the Netherlands are actively involved in supporting the center.

 Thirteen years into its existence, the center now hopes to take its mission of establishing a robust arts and culture sector to a new level, with the artists insisting they are just getting started. ■